Training

 Day-to-day tasks

-• find and train staff, coaches and volunteers for projects
+• manage staff, coaches and volunteers on projects

 Working environment